-The center building on the campus is Lidie C. Davidson Hall, containing the chapel and executive offices on the first floor; four large classrooms on the second floor; and a spacious library on the third and fourth floors, including reading rooms, stacks, and all needed library equipment.
+The center building on the campus is Lidie C. Davidson Hall, containing one large classroom and executive offices on the first floor; three large classrooms on the second floor; and a spacious library on the third and fourth floors, including reading rooms, stacks, and all needed library equipment.
 The Seminary Book Room is located in a separate building to the east of Davidson Hall.

 D. M. Stearns Hall is located immediately to the south of Davidson Hall and contains single rooms for fifty-four students.
-Guest rooms for visitors, the faculty offices, and a large lounge and reception room which is now used as the Chapel, are also located in this building.
-See pages 21 and 22 for the order of preference in dormitory rooms.
+Guest rooms for visitors, the faculty offices, and a large lounge and reception room are also located in this building.
+See page 23 for the order of preference in dormitory rooms.

 One apartment house with twelve units of various sizes is situated across the campus from Stearns Hall.
 On the campus at the corner of Swiss and Apple Streets is located a residence building familiarly known as "The White House," which is used as an overflow dormitory.
 To the north of this structure another residence building with its accompanying cottage has been remodeled to provide efficiency living quarters for four families.
 The Carroll Apartment building, acquired in 1947, is located at 4422 Sycamore Street, about four squares from the main campus, and contains eight four-room dwelling units.
-The twenty-six Seminary apartments are furnished to married students in order of application.
+Dallas friends in 1951 placed in the hands of the Seminary the management of the Gaylord Building, located at the corner of Live Oak and Peak Streets approximately three squares from the main campus, to be utilized as far as possible for married students' apartments.
+The building contains thirty units of various sizes, part of which are occupied by students at present.
+All Seminary apartments are available to married students in order of application.